 Due Diligence Process in Mergers and Acquisitions

-There are three different kinds of due diligence, namely: legal, business and financial.
-The focus of this article will be on legal.
+The focus of this article will be on legal due diligence.
 Legal due diligence checks and analyses the company’s legal compliance with statutes and regulations, as well as the effect of provisions of material contracts on the proposed transaction.
 It is important to consider that legal due diligence does not stand alone – it is complementary to business and financial due diligence.

 Stage 1: Acquisition of data/Managing a data room